unswexplains/unswexplains.github.io/89641839f907/content.md

 Essentially, this:

-> Data gives us useful knowledge
+> Data gives us useful knowledge.

 Well, it *can* give us useful knowledge.
 It depends on two things.